dawn-infra-labs/dawn-secure-transport/PROTOCOLS.md

 When adding or modifying a protocol:

-- integrate with the Rust Unified Transport Layer (RUTL, see `docs/protocols/RUTL.md`)
+- integrate with the **Rust Unified Transport Layer (RUTL, see `docs/protocols/RUTL.md`)**
 - document handshake behavior
 - document fingerprinting risks
 - include integration tests
 - update routing logic
-- ensure compatibility with AI‑driven selection
+- ensure compatibility with heuristic or reinforcement learning‑based selection

+---